webOS-ports/org.webosports.app.browser/README.md

 To do:

 1. Add FocusScope to addressBar to see if that solves the VKB focus issue.
-2. Fix the creation of browsing history for only properly loaded pages.
+2. <s>Fix the creation of browsing history for only properly loaded pages.</s>
 3. <s>Add bookmarks in URL suggestions as well.</s>
 4. Create settings page to replicate settings from legacy.
 5. Add additional browser Tweaks (look at legacy to see what's interesting).